-CAUTION: Make sure to enter the correct values for each of the properties.
+Make sure to enter the correct values for each of the properties.

-- 1. If any mandatory property values are missing, the wizard finishes, but the virtual appliance will not be able to boot.
-A corresponding error message appears, and you will have to re-start the OVF deployment from the beginning. - 2.
+- a.
+If any mandatory property values are missing, the wizard finishes, but the virtual appliance will not be able to boot.
+A corresponding error message appears, and you will have to re-start the OVF deployment from the beginning. - b.
 If all mandatory property values are set, but one or more of the values are invalid, the Mitel Virtual Framework (MVF) blade attempts to retrieve the settings it can, and set them as defaults for the MSL console.
 You will have to set parameters using the MSL console configuration procedures.
-See the product-specific guide for details. - 3.
+See the product-specific guide for details. - c.
 You can use this screen only when setting up the LAN IP and WAN IP addresses for the initial deployment of the appliance.
 After initial boot-up, you must use the MSL server console for the product to modify the LAN IP or WAN IP addresses.

-Table 24: Properties page - Common settings
+Table 22: Properties page - Common settings

-SECTION FIELD FIELD DESCRIPTION

-LOCALIZATION

-Timezone Select the MSL time zone setting.
+Properties section Field Field description Localization Localization Timezone Select the MSL time zone setting.
 Default: North America.
 Keyboard Select the keyboard used by the MSL console.
 Restore from backup Select to open the MSL console and step through a database restore.
 See the MSL Installation and Administration Guide.

-Default: Disabled
+Default: Disabled Application 1

-APPLICATION

-Password This is the initial administrator password.

-Hostname The host name to be used by the virtual machine.
-The default is MiVB .

-Note: This field can be left blank for template creation.